 3. The machine will boot up Ubuntu normally as it would boot up on any PC and you can then select whether to Try Ubuntu or Install Ubuntu.
 Select Install Ubuntu.

-4. Read the available choices on the next page and check the ones you want, then click Continue install ubuntu vm
+4. Read the available choices on the next page and check the ones you want, then click Continue. install ubuntu vm

 7. Provide a username and password in the last step and click Continue again.
-Ubuntu will now be installed on the virtual machine and it can take a while, again, depending on your choices and your hardware. ubuntu username and password
+Ubuntu will now be installed on the virtual machine and it can take a while, depending on your choices and your hardware. ubuntu username and password

 Read Next: How to Run Windows Programs on Mac and Linux